Jlara2005/Scratch_Clone/README.md

 -step 3 running the server.

 Use **node app.js** in your CMD to start up the server.
-Now you can either go to localhost with the port number display on CMD.
+Now you can go to localhost with the port number display on CMD.